mpruna/prasleas/aboutme.md

 ### Technology

 "My dear, here we must run as fast as we can, just to stay in place.
-And if you wish to go anywhere you must run twice as fast as that". ~ "Alince in Wonderland"
+And if you wish to go anywhere you must run twice as fast as that".
+[Alice in Wonderland]

 [The why](https://www.youtube.com/watch?v=oZmMtM7LTqI)